sejaldua/IBM-research-challenge/README.md

 ```python
 def classify_study_type(text):
 ```
 For this classification problem, we layered a heuristic model on top of the Allen NLP model in order to better gear the classifier to suit biomedical questions.
 When trying to discern whether the study was in-vivo or in-vitro, we looked at the frequency of words that strongly suggest what category the study might fall into.
 For in-vivo studies, the list of associated words was `[vivo, rats, rat, mouse, mice, animal]`.
 Due to lack of domain expertise, it was difficult to come up with a list of words that could indicate that the study is in vitro, so the only word that was counted was `[vitro`].
 The first heuristic we looked at was the frequency of the words related to each type of study.
 If the frequencies were some non-zero number to zero, the function should suggest to the user the study type with a non-zero number of occurrences in the abstract.
-Secondly, if the difference between the frequency of words related to one study type was greater than the frequency of words related to the other study type by 3 or more, the discrepancy was deemed distinct enough to suggest the study type with more related word incidinces.
-The min threshold of 3 counts was chosen so that we would not mistakenly classify the document based on sentences about previous studies on the same drug, which proved to be a fairly common occurrence.
+Secondly, if the difference between the frequency of words related to one study type was greater than the frequency of words related to the other study type by 3 or more, the discrepancy was deemed distinct enough to suggest the study type with more related word incidences.
+The min threshold of 3 counts was chosen so that we would not mistakenly classify the document based on sentences about previous studies, which proved to be a fairly common occurrence.
 In the event that the frequencies were both non-zero and comparable in magnitude, the abstract was fed into `AllenNLP`.

 `AllenNLP` input: abstract
 query string: *"Is it vitro, vivo or both?"*